The Forest is the Therapist. The Guide Opens the Doors.

 The Association's Forest Therapy Guide training draws on the latest medical research, new developments in the field of nature connection, and ancient traditions of mindfulness and wellness promotion.
 In this training you will learn skills that are applicable in any forest ecosystem or bioregion.
 They can be adapted to other natural settings besides forests, and are also effective in human-built environments such as city parks and botanic gardens.
 They can be readily integrated with health promotion, psychotherapy, social work, recreation, nature education, employee wellness programs, conservation efforts and many other specialties.

-Certified Forest Therapy Guide Training (CFTG): This six-month training begins with a 7-day immersion, which is followed by a field practicum consisting of a series of structured assignments.
+-Certified Forest Therapy Guide Training (CFTG): This six-month training begins with a weeklong immersion, which is followed by a field practicum consisting of a series of structured assignments completed over a series of six months.
 During the practicum trainees are supported by mentoring via phone or skype and by monthly group conference calls with other participants in their cohort.
 Completion of a detailed curriculum is required for certification as a Certified Forest Therapy Guide (CFTG).

 Forest Therapy Immersion: Also called "Council of the Waters and Trees," this four-day event is an immersion in Forest Therapy.
 We use the group communication practice of Council to deepen our understanding of what we are experiencing in nature.
 A focus of the curriculum is on healing our relationships with the more-than-human world.
 This event is recommended for: